api3dao/airnode/packages/examples/README.md

 Airnode is now listening on the events (requests to be made) of the RRP contract.
 All that is left now, is making a request to it.

 The first step is to deploy a requester contract.
-Via this contract we will trigger an Airnode request using one of our scripts.
 Run:

 ```sh
 yarn deploy-requester